gushogg-blake/datacamp-assignment/SampleExercise.md

 To solve this problem, we can use the `useEffect` hook, which is designed for exactly this purpose: performing set-up (and teardown) routines just once for each instance of the component.

-Fix the `Clock` component below to make sure that the interval is created and destroyed exactly once for each component instance.
+Fix the `Timer` component below to make sure that the interval is created and destroyed exactly once for each component instance.

 ## Instructions